-Figure 32: OpenOffice.org language options On the right-hand side of the Language Settings - Languages page (Figure 33), change the User interface, Locale setting, Default currency, and Default languages for documents as required.
-In the example, English (UK) has been chosen for all the appropriate settings.
+Figure 32: OpenOffice language options On the right-hand side of the Language Settings-Languages page (Figure 33), change the User interface, Locale setting, Default currency, and Default languages for documents as required.
+In the example, English (USA) has been chosen for all the appropriate settings.
 If you want the language (dictionary) setting to apply to the current document only, instead of being the default for all new documents, select For the current document only.
 If necessary, select the options to enable support for Asian languages (Chinese, Japanese, Korean) and support for CTL (complex text layout) languages such as Hindi, Thai, Hebrew, and Arabic.
 If you choose either of these options, the next time you open this page, you will see some extra pages under Language Settings, as shown in Figure 34.
 These pages (Searching in Japanese, Asian Layout, and Complex Text Layout) are not discussed here.

-Figure 33.
-Choosing language options
+Figure 33: Choosing language options

-Figure 34.
-Extra pages available when enhanced language support options are selected Choose spelling options To choose the options for checking spelling, click Language Settings > Writing Aids.
-In the Options section of the page (Figure 35), choose the settings that are useful for you.
-Some considerations: - If you do not want spelling checked while you type, deselect Check spelling as you type and select Do not mark errors.
-(To find the second item, scroll down in the Options list.) - If you use a custom dictionary that includes words in all uppercase and words with numbers (for example, AS/400), select Check uppercase words and Check words with numbers. • Check special regions includes headers, footers, frames, and tables when checking spelling.
+Figure 34: Extra pages available when enhanced language support options are selected Choose Spelling Options To choose the options for checking spelling, choose Language Settings > Writing Aids.
+In the Options section of the page, select the settings that are useful for you.
+Some considerations: - If you do not want spelling checked while you type, deselect Check spelling as you type. - If you use a custom dictionary that includes words in all uppercase and words with numbers (for example, AS/400), select Check uppercase words and Check words with numbers. • Check special regions includes headers, footers, frames, and tables when checking spelling.
 Here you can also check which of the user-defined (custom) dictionaries are active, or you can add or remove dictionaries by clicking the New or Delete buttons.

-Figure 35.
-Choosing languages, dictionaries, and options for checking spelling Note OpenOffice.org does not have a grammar checker, but you can install a grammar checker extension such as Language Tool and access that tool from Tools > Spelling and Grammar.
+Figure 35: Choosing languages, dictionaries, and options for checking spelling Note OpenOffice does not have a grammar checker, but you can install a grammar checker extension such as LanguageTool and access that tool from Tools > Spelling and Grammar.
 See Chapter 14 for more about installing extensions.
-Controlling Writer's AutoCorrect functions Some people find some or all of the items in Writer's AutoCorrect feature annoying because they change what you type when you don't want it changed.
-Many people find some of the AutoCorrect functions quite helpful; if you do, then select the relevant options.
+Controlling Writer's AutoCorrect Functions Some people find some or all of the items in Writer's AutoCorrect feature annoying because Writer changes what you type when you do not want it changed.
+Many people find some AutoCorrect functions quite helpful; if you do, then select the relevant options.
 But if you find unexplained changes appearing in your document, this is a good place to look to find the cause.
-To open the AutoCorrect dialog box, click Tools > AutoCorrect Options.
+To open the AutoCorrect dialog box, choose Tools > AutoCorrect Options.
 (You need to have a document open for this menu item to appear.)
-In Writer, this dialog box has five tabs, as shown in Figure 36.
+In Writer, this dialog box has five tabs.
+Many of the options are described in Chapter 3 (Working with Text) in this book.

-Figure 36.
-The AutoCorrect dialog box in Writer, showing the five tabs and some of the choices on the Options tab
+Figure 36: The AutoCorrect dialog box in Writer, showing the five tabs and some of the choices on the Options tab